 Below are the four most common ways business owners fund buy-sell agreements:

-- Life Insurance: Life insurance guarantees funds will be available and distributed exactly the way the owner intended to ensure future success of the business.
+- Life Insurance: Life insurance payout will be available and distributed exactly the way the co-owners intended to ensure future success of the business.
+The life insurance company will require details of the buy-sell agreement when your financial professional submits the application.

 - Take out a loan: Loans can be used to purchase the business upon death of the owner or partner.
 This requires borrowing the purchase price while using future business profits to repay the loan and any associated interest.